gavinlyonsrepo/RpiMotorLib/Documentation/28BYJ.md

 Software
 --------------------------------------------

-The library file has a single class which controls the motor with one function.
+The library file RpiMotorLib.py contains the class which controls the motor.

+When initialize class pass a name and motor type
+The class is called BYJMotor

+BYJMotor(name, motor_type)

+(1) name ,type=string, default="BYJMotorX" , help=motor_id

+(2) motor_type ,type=string, default="28BYJ", used by class
+to calculate degree in verbose output two options currently Nema and 28BYJ.
+Set to 28BYJ for this component
-The class is called BYJMotor and the function is called , motor_run- moves stepper motor based on 6 inputs.

-motor_run(GPIOPins, wait, steps, counterclockwise, verbose, steptype)
+The main function is called motor_run- moves stepper motor based on 7 inputs. motor_run(GPIOPins, wait, steps, counterclockwise, verbose, steptype, initdelay)

 (1) GpioPins, type=list of ints 4 long, help="list of
  4 GPIO pins to connect to motor controller